Thesiddemigod/Thesiddemigod/README.md

 ---

 ## About Me
-- 🎓 B.Tech Computer Science Engineering Student at Dr. A.P.J.
-Abdul Kalam Technical University (Graduating 2026)
+- 🎓 Currently pursuing B.Tech in Computer Science Engineering from Dr. A.P.J.
+Abdul Kalam Technical University (AKTU), graduating in 2026.
-- 📊 Aspiring Data Analyst — passionate about transforming data into actionable insights.
-- 🚀 Currently sharpening skills in Data Analytics, Data Mining, and Business Intelligence.
-- ⚡ Skilled in Python, SQL, Excel, Power BI, and emerging analytical tools.
+- 🔍 Exploring the world of Data Analytics, building skills in Python, SQL, Excel, Power BI, and Tableau.
-- 🌱 Constantly learning, building projects, and gaining real-world experience through internships.
+- 🚀 Passionate about turning raw data into clear, actionable insights that drive decisions.
+- 🛠️ Continuously learning, improving, and contributing — one project at a time.
-- 🎯 Focused on high-impact problem solving with a blend of technical and strategic thinking.
+- 🎯 Focused on making an impact through data storytelling, dashboarding, and real-world problem solving.
-- 🧠 Growth Mindset | Data-Driven | Minimalist

 ---